demisto/content-docs/docs/partners/private-offer.md

 title: Private Offer
 ---

 The Cortex XSOAR Marketplace has been successfully giving partners a vehicle in which to drive the value of their technology for over a year now.
-Partners develop turn-key content packs that span playbooks, dashboards, and reports that customers can subscribe to with a single click.
+Partners develop turn-key premium content packs that span playbooks, dashboards, and reports that customers can subscribe to with a single click.

 To take Marketplace to the next level by offering customers purchasing flexibility and giving Partners the option of ARR, the XSOAR Marketplace now supports **Private Offer!**